Ghosts

 Tutorial: Research and Sources

-This week, we’re going to contextualize some of the current AI “hype” surrounding research capacities and consider the implications of AI as a search engine.
-For this exercise, you’ll use Claude’s deep research capabilities to investigate a research question inspired by this week’s readings, and think through the results both in terms of the current capacity of the technology and its potential future expansions (particularly in academic environments).
+This week, we’re going to contextualize some of the current AI “hype” surrounding research capabilities and consider the implications of AI as a search engine — or, more ambitiously, as a research assistant.
+For this exercise, you’ll use Claude’s “Research” mode to investigate a question inspired by this week’s readings, and think through the results both in terms of the current capacity of the technology and its limitations (particularly in academic environments).

 AI-Assisted “Deep Research”